What are the Stages of Alzheimer’s Disease?

 How is Alzheimer’s Diagnosed?

 Experts estimate a skilled neurologist can diagnose Alzheimer’s with more than 90 percent accuracy.
 The first step in following up on your symptoms is finding a doctor you feel comfortable with.
-At Kentucky Neurology and Rehab we guarantee that our staff will make you feel comfortable and confident in the care you receive.
+At Kentucky Neurology and Rehab, our staff will help you feel comfortable and confident in the care you receive.

 - Neurological and neuro-psychological exams